-PRE-FERMENTATION PROCEDURES: Grape bunches are hand-sorted on a vibrant table and chilled with carbonic snow to avoid oxidation and reduce considerably the use of sulphur.
-After destemming, berries are hand-sorted on a second vibrant table and finally softly crushed.
+PRE-FERMENTATION PROCEDURES: Grape bunches are hand-sorted on a vibrating table and chilled with carbonic snow to avoid oxidation and reduce considerably the use of sulphur.
+After destemming, berries are hand-sorted on a second vibrating table and finally softly crushed.

 This process is “100% screw conveyor free” to handle grapes as gently as possible.